RedHatRanger/RHCE9Vagrant/README.md

 > Save it to `/home/rhel/ansible-files/ansible.cfg`

-## A2.
-Ad-Hoc Commands
+## Ad-Hoc Commands

 Generate an SSH keypair on the control node.
 You can perform this step manually.

 - Write a script `/home/rhel/ansible-files/adhoc` that uses Ansible ad-hoc commands to achieve the following:
-  - User automation is created on all inventory hosts (not the control node).
+  - User rhel is created on all inventory hosts (not the control node).
-  - SSH key (that you generated) is copied to all inventory hosts for the automation user and stored in `/home/rhel/.ssh/authorized_keys`.
+  - SSH key (that you generated) is copied to all inventory hosts for the rhel user and stored in `/home/rhel/.ssh/authorized_keys`.
-  - The automation user is allowed to elevate privileges on all inventory hosts without having to provide a password.
+  - The rhel user is allowed to elevate privileges on all inventory hosts without having to provide a password.

-> **After running the adhoc script on the control node as the automation user, you should be able to SSH into all inventory hosts using the automation user without password, as well as a run all privileged commands.**
+> **After running the adhoc script on the control node as the rhel user, you should be able to SSH into all inventory hosts using the rhel user without password, as well as a run all privileged commands.**

-## Q2.
-Ad-Hoc Commands

 > this question helps you in setting up ansible lab but not necessarly part of your exam. this question regarding configuring ssh key and public key and copy the key to managed nodes, will not be part of your exam because they already configured the root access to all managed nodes, but instead a similar question about configuring local repository using ad-hoc commands and bash-scripting could be asked.
 Please go to the following exam question for clarity.